Azq2/ra-pixelart-scale/README.md

 # Resize after scale

-You can apply additional for resize after scaling.
+You can do additional resizing after scaling.

 ```bash
 # Resize image 9x larger and then scale it back to the original WxH using lanczos3